Namanj413/Login_Authentication/README.md

  <b>Update @ Jan 2023<b>
   1. Admin can add members.
-  2. Admin can delete members also can see the list of people which is added by him.
+  2. Admin can delete members.
+Also can see the list of people which is added by Admin.
   3. Singup page is available for normal users

+  Working Updates
+  1. Schema Update for Conditional schema.
+  2. Shifting website to Next Js Framework
+  3. Much more...

 Admin Login Details